Monumental Sports Network: Former on-air staff

-Other services

-NBC Sports Washington Plus
+Monumental Sports Network 2

-NBC Sports Washington Plus (formerly the Comcast Network) is an overflow channel of NBC Sports Washington, which broadcasts select sports events that cannot be carried on the main channel due to a concurring live event.
-NBC Sports Washington Plus is carried by DirecTV, and on most cable providers throughout the Mid-Atlantic region.
+Monumental Sports Network 2 (formerly NBC Sports Washington Plus, and before that the Comcast Network) is an overflow channel of Monumental Sports Network, which broadcasts select sports events that cannot be carried on the main channel due to a concurrent live event.
+Monumental Sports Network 2 is carried by DirecTV and on most cable providers throughout the Mid-Atlantic region.

+Monumental+

+Monumental+ is a direct-to-consumer streaming service including access to all Capitals, Wizards and Mystics games that air on the network, for $19.99 a month or $199.99 a year.
+The service originally launched on October 10, 2023 with no specific brand name, and relaunched as Monumental+ on September 17, 2024.